mikiasworash/comart-web/README.md

 # COMART Web

-> Frontend application for comart, an ecommerce platform
+> This is the frontend code for comart, an ecommerce platform

+> For the backend code Click 👉 [Comart API](https://github.com/mikiasworash/comart-api)

+> For deployed version Click 👉 [View Live](https://comart.vercel.app/)

-## How to use Comart
+## How to use Comart Web

 ### 1. Clone the repository